 Ngorongoro Crater – The Crater belongs to the Crater Highlands, with vast plains and stretches of bush and woodland areas – creating complex and interrelated ecosystems.
 The entire Ngorongoro Conservation Area covers about 8300 km2 and next to the famous Crater is the Olduvai Gorge – an area were many fossils have been unearthed.

 Lake Manyara National Park – The major landmark of the Lake Manyara National Park is actually the spectacular rift wall, where the plains give way to the cultivated uplands of Mbululand.
 The Great Rift Valley is part of a fault in the earth’s crust.
-This fault stretches 8,000 km from Turkey to the mouth of the Zambezi River in Mozambique.
+This fault stretches 8,000 km from Turkey to the mouth of the Zambezi River.

 Mto wa Mbu Village – Here, engage a variety of cultures during a visit to this cultural town, and enjoy a traditional lunch as well.